Template Mode Hierarchies for Binary Black Hole Mergers: Introduction

-If source orientation effects are considered, the relative strength of modes can also be significantly modified.
-Recently, we carried out a study that addresses such effects for quadrupolar templates~\cite{2012arXiv1210.1891P}.
+Recently, we carried out a study addressing the loss of sensitivity of quadrupolar templates~\cite{2012arXiv1210.1891P}.
 We found that for precessing binaries, overlaps could drop below 0.97 for up to 65\% of the sky at the source location.
 The present study takes the next step.
-We investigate overcoming the limitations of quadrupolar templates by identify hierarchies of higher modes that could be added to the templates, increasing their sky coverage.
+We investigate how the limitations in sky coverage of quadrupolar templates can be alleviated by the inclusion of higher modes.
+Since adding higher modes to templates has the potential of affecting the efficiency of template bank searches, it is important to also investigate the payoff gained by adding a given higher mode.
+When adding more than one higher mode, the issue of ordering plays also a role in evaluating efficiency.
+Therefore, the goal of the present study is not only to identify the modes for full sky coverage, but also to find the most efficient ordering of modes (i.e. hierarchy of modes) to build a template.

+The difficulty of constructing a multi-mode search and the computation cost of such a search are likely to be insensitive to the number of modes once the first mode is added.
+However, this is not true in building templates, which must be done on a mode-by-mode basis regardless of whether this is done by post-Newtonian methods or fitting models against waveforms obtained from numerical relativity.
+Hierarchies such as the ones we are proposing could help deciding which modes to add according to their ability to maximize sky-coverage, and by implication which modes warrant the most effort in development and in what order this effort should be prioritized.

+Our study also shows that building hierarchies of higher modes based solely on their magnitudes may not be optimal because it ignores the contributions from the orientation of the source (i.e. angular dependence of the spin-weighted spherical harmonics).
+In other words, it is possible for a mode with relatively small amplitude to become more prominent due to the spherical harmonic involved that allows to fill in a gap in coverage more effectively.
+Our study will demonstrate how this occurs in practice.

 Our study assumes that the detector is \emph{optimally oriented}, and we focus on line-of-sight, source orientation effects.
-Therefore, ``the sky'' coverages reported will be from a source-centric frame of reference.
 Furthermore, we focus on \bbh{s} with total mass $M = 100 M_\odot$.
 For these relatively massive binary systems, interferometers such as LIGO only ``see'' the late inspiral and merger of the binary.
 Therefore, templates in this study are obtained entirely from \nr{} simulations.
 For less massive binaries, the early inspiral becomes more important.
 The templates in those cases would have to be obtained from hybrid waveforms that stitch \nr{} and post-Newtonian strains~\cite{Hannam:2010ky,Boyle:2011dy}.

 Our study finds that template banks for \gw{} detection based only on the (2,2) mode are probably sufficient for comparable mass, low precession \bbh{s}.
 At the same time, our work demonstrates that the effectiveness of match filtering is severely impaired for highly precessing or moderately large unequal mass \bh{} systems if templates banks are based entirely on the quadrupolar mode.